secML/secML.github.io/src/content/post/class8.md

 ## DeepXplore: Automated Whitebox Testing of Deep Learning Systems

 > Kexin Pei, Yinzhi Cao, Junfeng Yang, Suman Jana.
-2017.
-DeepXplore: Automated Whitebox Testing of Deep Learning Systems.
+2017. _DeepXplore: Automated Whitebox Testing of Deep Learning Systems_.
 In Proceedings of ACM Symposium on Operating Systems Principles (SOSP ’17).
-ACM, New York, NY, USA, 18 pages. https: //doi.org/10.1145/3132747.3132785 [[PDF]](https://arxiv.org/pdf/1705.06640.pdf)
+ACM, New York, NY, USA, 18 pages. [[PDF]](https://arxiv.org/pdf/1705.06640.pdf)

-As deep learning is increasingly applied to security-critical domains, having a high confidence in the accuracy of a model's predictions is vital.
+As deep learning is increasingly applied to security-critical domains, having high confidence in the accuracy of a model's predictions is vital.
 Just as in traditional software development, confidence in the correctness of a model's behavior stems from rigorous testing across a wide variety of possible scenarios.
 However, unlike in traditional software development, the logic of deep learning systems is learned through the training process, which opens the door to many possible causes of unexpected behavior, like biases in the training data, overfitting, underfitting, etc.  As this logic does not exist as an actual line of code, deep learning models are extremely difficult to test, and those who do are are faced with two key challenges:

 1. How can all (or at least most) of the model's logic be triggered so as to discover incorrect behavior?
 2. How can such incorrect behavior be identified without manual inspection?

-To address these challenges, the authors of this paper first introduce neuron coverage as a measure of how much of a model's logic is activated by the test cases.
+To address these challenges, the authors of this paper first introduce _neuron coverage_ as a measure of how much of a model's logic is activated by the test cases.
 To avoid manually inspecting output behavior for correctness, other DL systems designed for the same purpose are compared across the same set of test inputs, following the logic that if the models disagree than at least one model's output must be incorrect.
 These two solutions are then reformulated into a joint optimization problem, which is implemented in the whitebox DL-testing framework DeepXplore.

 ### Limitations of Current Testing

 The motivation for the DeepXplore framework is the inability of current methods to thoroughly test deep neural networks.
 Most existing techniques to identify incorrect behavior require human effort to manually label samples with the correct output, which quickly becomes prohibitively expensive for large datasets.
 Additionally, the input space of these models is so large that test inputs cover only a small fraction of cases, leaving many corner cases untested.
-Recent work has shown how shown that these untested cases near model decision boundaries leave DNNs vulnerable to adversarial evasion attacks, in which small perturbations to the input cause a misclassification.
+Recent work has shown that these untested cases near model decision boundaries leave DNNs vulnerable to adversarial evasion attacks, in which small perturbations to the input cause a misclassification.
 And even when these adversarial examples are used to retrain the model and improve accuracy, they still do not have enough model coverage to prevent future evasion attacks.

 ### Neuron Coverage

 To measure the area of the input space covered by tests, the authors define what they call "neuron coverage," a metric analogous to code coverage in traditional software testing.
-As seen in the figure below, neuron coverage measures the percentage of nodes a given test input activates in the DNN, as opposed to the percentage of the source code executed.
+As seen in the figure below, neuron coverage measures the percentage of nodes a given test input activates in the DNN, analogous to the percentage of the source code executed on code coverage metrics.
 This is believed to be a better measure of the robustness test inputs because the logic of a DNN is learned, not programmed, and exists primarily in the layers of nodes that compose the model, not the source code.

 <p align="center">
 <img src="/images/class8/neuron_coverage.png" width="500">